-Two-day training usually takes place in September/October and is open to all member institutions (one free place per member institution) and aims to equip individuals to lead community organising in their institutions and/or the local community.
+Two-day training normally takes place in September/October and is open to all member institutions (at least one free place per member institution) and aims to equip individuals to lead community organising in their institutions and/or the local community.
 It is not passive.
-Attendees are expected to participate and learn actively during the course, then, with the support of our Community Organiser, lead a listening campaign and a process of community organising over the following nine months.
+Attendees are expected to participate and learn actively during the course, then, with the support of our Community Organiser and Leadership Group members, lead a listening campaign and action for social change over the following nine months.

 The Two-Day Training will cover all essential aspects of the curriculum for community organising, including:

 |1.
 Listening – Why and how to communicate self-interest, do 121s, listen for issues affecting people in your institution|